driskull/uc-2016-4x-patterns-practices/slides.md

 - Better than an event listener
 - Access the result of an asynchronous process directly after it completes
-- If you initialize an event listener after an event has occurred then the listener will never fire.
+- If you initialize an event listener after an event has occurred then the listener will never fire

 ---